iqlinuxadmin/hpc-toolset-tutorial/ondemand/README.md

 `Connect to Jupyter` button.
 This will open a new tab to the Jupyter application that's running on a compute node in your Slurm cluster!

-Connect to the Jupyter session and navigate to the `jupyter_notebook_data` directory.
+Connect to the Jupyter session and click on the `jupyter_notebook_data` directory in the leftmost panel.
 Open the `GUI-demo.ipynb` and this should open a new tab to this notebook.
-Run all the cells in this notebook for a demonstration that this Jupyter does in fact work.
+The notebook has three cells, each with a number on the left, and a block of code next to it.
+Run all the cells in this notebook in order by clicking `Shift-enter` on each one for a demonstration that this Jupyter demo does in fact work.

 ![jupyter demo](imgs/jupyter_demo.gif)